orospakr/sharpify/README.md

     git submodule add git://github.com/orospakr/sharpify dependencies/Sharpify

-MonoDevelop and Visual Studio 2012 happily consume the sln and csproj without problems.
+Both MonoDevelop and Visual Studio 2012 happily consume the sln and csproj without problems, and are apparently well-behaved these days in that they don't seem to squish one another's settings.

 For now, I added all of the dependencies as binaries for the purpose of convenience into the repository because NuGet isn't usable on Mono,